Parabolic Hitchin Maps and Their Generic Fibers: Introduction

+Logares and Martens \cite{LM10} studied the generic fibers of weakly parabolic Hitchin maps over the complex field (which, however, they referred to as parabolic Hitchin maps in \cite{LM10}).
+They constructed a Poisson structure on $\Higgs^W_{P,\alpha}$ and proved that $h^W_{P,\alpha}$ is an integrable system in the Poisson sense.
+In Section \ref{section5}, we determine the component group of the generic fibers of the weakly parabolic Hitchin map $h^W_{P,\alpha}$ in the spirit of BNR correspondence instead of using the Poisson structure.

+Scheinost and Schottenloher \cite{SS95}, also working over $\mathbb{C}$, defined the strongly parabolic Hitchin map $h_{P,\alpha}$ (which they referred to as the Hitchin map for parabolic Higgs bundles see \cite[Definition 5.5]{SS95} and their parabolic Higgs bundles are strongly parabolic Higgs bundles in this paper) and proved that $h_{P,\alpha}$ is an algebraically completely integrable system.
+Baraglia, Kamgarpour and Varma \cite{V16,BK18, BKV18} generalized this to a $G$-parahoric Hitchin system, where $G$ can be a simple, simply connected algebraic group over $\mathbb{C}$.
+Our method here works over an algebrically closed field, and yields a more precise description of generic fibers in the case $G=\GL_{r}$ which is a modular interpretation, i.e., a generic fiber is a Picard variety. \\

 We close this section by describing how this paper is organized.
-In section 2, we recall the parabolic setting and review the properties of $\M_{P,\alpha}$, $\Higgs_{P,\alpha}$ and $\Higgs^W_{P,\alpha}$.
-In section 3, we recall the construction of the Hitchin maps $h^W_{P,\alpha}$ and $h_{P,\alpha}$ and determine the corresponding parabolic Hitchin base space $\sH_P$ as in \cite{BK18}.
-In section 4, we set up the parabolic BNR correspondence (Theorem \ref{main02}) and determine the generic fibers of a parabolic Hitchin map.
-In section 5, we do the same for a weak parabolic Hitchin map.
-And finally, in section 6, we compute the dimension of parabolic nilpotent cones and prove Theorem \ref{main01}.
-We also prove the existence of very stable parabolic vector bundle.
-As an application, we use co-dimension estimate to give an embedding of conformal blocks into theta functions. \\
+In Section \ref{sec 2}, we recall the parabolic setting and review the properties of the moduli spaces $\M_{P,\alpha}$, $\Higgs_{P,\alpha}$ and $\Higgs^W_{P,\alpha}$.
+In Section \ref{sec 3}, we recall the construction of the (weakly/strongly) parabolic Hitchin maps $h^W_{P,\alpha}$ and $h_{P,\alpha}$ and determine the corresponding parabolic Hitchin base space $\sH_P$ as in \cite{BK18}.
+In Section \ref{sec bnr}, we set up the parabolic BNR correspondence (Theorem \ref{main02}) and determine the generic fibers of a strongly parabolic Hitchin map.
+In Section \ref{section5}, we do the same for a weakly parabolic Hitchin map.
+And finally, in Section \ref{sec 6}, we compute the dimension of parabolic nilpotent cones and prove Theorem \ref{flat}.
+We also prove the existence of very stable parabolic vector bundles.
+As an application, we use a co-dimension estimate to give an embedding of conformal blocks into theta functions.

-\textbf{Acknowledgements} The authors thank Eduard Looijenga.
-Discussions with Eduard motivated our proof of the first main theorem and significantly affected the organization of this paper.
-The authors also thank Bingyi Chen, Yifei Chen, H\'el\`ene Esnault, Yi Gu, Peigen Li, Yichen Qin and Junchao Shentu, Xiaotao Sun and Xiaokui Yang for helpful discussions.
+\begin{remark} Unfortunately conventions regarding parabolic Higgs bundles vary in the literature.
+For example, a weakly parabolic Higgs bundle here is referred to as a ``parabolic Higgs bundle" in \cite{LM10}, a strongly parabolic Higgs bundle is referred to as a ``parabolic Higgs bundle" in \cite{BR94} and \cite{SS95}.
+In order not to cause confusions, we use ``strongly/weakly parabolic" throughout the paper. \end{remark}